 From the ground, I’ll be using my Hitec Flash 7 2.4 gHz Transmitter- I really love this radio!
-A Hitec Optima 9 receiver and 4 Hitec HS-485HB Deluxe servos will be taking care of the Picanto Alpha in the air.
+A Hitec Optima 9 receiver and 4 Hitec HS-485HB Deluxe servos will be taking care of the Pilatus Porter in the air.
 Power will come from a 14.8 Volt 4S 4000 mAh courtesy of True RC.com.

 As I have found with all of TWM’s instruction manuals, there’s less written instruction than images.
 However, the illustrations do a great job helping any modeler assemble the Porter!

 Click Here to see the web version of the PC-6 Instruction Manual.